wu-lee/rushkoff-archive/src/_articles/douglas-rushkoff.md

 **AM: Miramax optioned your novel; think we'll see thousands of young people flocking to the box office to see _Ecstasy Club_ as a movie?**

-DR: Why young people?
-I'd hope ev- but not in eryone runs to see it
+**DR:** Why young people?
+I'd hope everyone runs to see it -- but not in flocks.
+Again, it sounds too sheeplike, and too passive.

-\-

-flocks.
-Again, it sounds too sheeplike,

-and too passive.
 It takes human will out of the equation.
 That's the real crime of passive voice.

-Since this interview Miramax has re- leased the book from option.
-How- ever, several interesed film produc- ers have almost begun waging war to get their hands on this hot property.
+Since this interview Miramax has released the book from option.
+However, several interesed film producers have almost begun waging war to get their hands on this hot property.

-Douglas Rushkoff, is the author of seven books.
-He is currently a professor of virtual culture at New York University.
-He lives in New York City.

-\*******

-\******

-THOUGHT FOR THE DAY

-\*****

-\*********

-Critics and critiques are a part of writing but mostly the writer must consider the source of the com- ment and either grow or discard the observation.

-Here is what Sir Thomas More

-said of critics.

-"They seize upon your publica- tions, as a wrestler seizes upon his opponent's hair, and use them to drag you down, while they themselves remain quite invul- nerable, because of their barren pates--so there's nothing more for you to get hold of,

-99

-From The Delights of Reading: Quotes, Notes, & Anecdotes by Otto L. Bettmann.
-Published by David R.Godine: Publisher: Inc, 1987